Conservation Science & Ecology

-Data is the first line of defence.
-Seminal research led by our Co-founder and Lead Scientist, Dr. Jake Wall, revealed a staggering truth: due to human interference and rapid development, elephants are currently restricted to using only 17% of their potential range across Africa.
-Read his paper here.
+Data is our first line of defense.
+Seminal research led by our Co-founder and Lead Scientist, Dr. Jake Wall, revealed a staggering truth: due to human encroachment, elephants are currently restricted to using only 17% of their potential range across Africa.

-By using geospatial mapping to identify these fragmented habitats, we can pinpoint exactly where migration has been cut off.
-This data allows Elephanatics and our partners to work on “reopening the map”—identifying and protecting the critical wildlife corridors elephants need to move safely, find water, and thrive in the wild.
+By using advanced geospatial mapping to identify these fragmented habitats, Elephanatics highlights exactly where vital migration paths have been cut off.
+This invaluable data allows us and our frontline African partners—including Save the Elephants and the Mara Elephant Project—to identify, monitor, and protect the critical wildlife corridors elephants need to move safely.

 -